+The beauty of the Scottish Highlands is unique and well worth any traveler’s time.
+From climbing some of the country’s highest peaks to visiting historic battlefields, there is something for everyone to savor.
 The Highland landscapes range from mountains brimming with wildlife to beaches perfect for secluded strolls.
 Similarly, gently rolling hills and deep, mysterious lochs add to this country’s timeless beauty.
 No matter what kind of experience visitors seek, they will find it.

 Wildlife Shaped by the Beauty of the Scottish Highlands

 The bird species attracted to the Highlands include seabirds like puffins.
-Golden eagles are also a central feature in many areas of the Highlands because of the abundance of fish species.
+Golden eagles are also a central feature in many Highlands areas because of the abundance of fish species.
 Migratory and non-migratory species both find the Highlands a suitable location.
+Otters are a playful addition to the Highlands, often spotted playing in many rivers.
+Deer, including stags with impressive antlers, also usually migrate through the Highlands.
+Wildlife photographers are sure to enjoy opportunities to get excellent shots.

 Islands and Beach Areas in Scotland’s Highlands

 The Isle of Skye is one of this country’s most iconic locations.
 This island boasts some of the country’s most unusual landscapes, from the Old Man of Storr visible from the sea to the unique geography of the Quiraing.
 Certainly, Skye is a place that many visitors place at the top of their must-see list.
+The Scottish Highlands also boasts a diverse range of beach landscapes.
+Achmelvich Beach has nearly-white sand and turquoise water, while Camusdarach Beach has alternating craggy and hilly terrain.
+Regardless of the beach type visitors prefer, they will likely find an ideal option in the Highlands.

 Duncansby Head features stunning cliffs with beautiful evergreen vegetation that has impressed many photographers.
 These cliffs have similarities to the Cliffs of Moher or the White Cliffs of Dover while also boasting a unique character.